MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-interactive.md

 description: In this article, you learn how to authenticate to Azure with a Microsoft Account
-keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 05/11/2021
+keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 07/20/2021
 ms.custom: devx-track-terraform
-# Customer intent: I want to authenticate to Azure using a Microsoft account.
+# Customer intent: I want to authenticate interactively to Azure using a Microsoft account.
 ---

 # Authenticate to Azure with a Microsoft Account